JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

   - Add an I18y library to translate parts of the site that are dynamically updated from GraphQL api calls.
 See the `./jamiebort.github.io/administrative/translation/` directory.
 Possibly to translate the entire site.

-- Feature for my Personal dashboard: a search feature that allows me to search the LearningDirectory by phrases.

-- Read up on this https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/prop-types.md
+  - Add the media query library.

+  - Do these 2 things together:

+    - Then add the I18y library.

+    - Add a `English/Español` translate button.

 - Aesthetic Changes for the future:

   - Adjust the min height for projects section while projects are loading.
 Currently the <Container/> for the <CircularProgress/> component in the `./frontend/src/components/Projects.jsx` file has `minHeight: "15em",`.
 This is a fixed dimension.
 Rather I would like the <ConnectWithMe/> component to be resting on the footer and the height of the <Container/> to fill the space between the `<Typography>Projects</Typography>` in the `./frontend/src/components/sections/ProjectSection.jsx` file and the `<Typography>Connect With Me</Typography>` in the `./frontend/src/components/sections/ConnectWithMe.jsx` file.

+- Feature for my Personal dashboard: a search feature that allows me to search the LearningDirectory by phrases.

+- Read up on this https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/prop-types.md